UtkarshSingh5474/UtkarshSingh5474/README.md

             </p>
             <p>
-              I've got a whole bunch of cool projects up my sleeve that cover a variety of domains, from building chatbots to crafting computer vision models.
+              I've got a whole bunch of cool projects up my sleeve that cover a variety of domains, from building apps to crafting computer vision models.
 Whether it's developing snazzy mobile apps or creating stunning web designs, I'm your go-to guy for all things development.